 For questions contact Igor Epshtein: 514.734.1746 or [email protected]

 Dear Cummings Centre members, volunteers, participants, clients, donors and staff,

 As the situation surrounding the coronavirus (COVID-19) continues to evolve, the Cummings Centre, a non-profit, multicultural community centre serving Montreal’s 50+ population, has mobilized in order to continue to serve the community with essential services and virtual learning programs.
 The below outlines our ongoing accomplishments during the pandemic:

 - Over 2,905 gift cards have been delivered to Cummings Centre clients (Passover gift cards and vouchers for groceries and medications)

-- 5,731 Kosher Meals-On-Wheels including soups and cakes have been packed and delivered to clients in the community by dedicated Cummings staff and volunteers.
+- 9,503 Kosher Meals-On-Wheels as well as soups (865) and cakes (430) have been packed and delivered to clients in the community by dedicated Cummings staff and volunteers.

 - The new Cummings ‘Seniors Shopping Program’ has helped vulnerable clients who have no family in Montreal and are homebound gain ongoing access to nutritional and fresh foods.
 Over 170 orders have been filled.